circles-learning-labs/ecto_adapters_dynamodb/README.md

 but local DynamoDB will hang until it times out and the migration will not be run.

 It is our opinion that the developer in this scenario would want to be able to run the migration locally without necessarily having to change the billing mode of the table, since there is no local equivalent of the AWS dashboard and rewriting/rerunning migrations may be undesirable or impractical.
-Instead, by setting `dynamodb_local: true`, this adapter will "ignore" the discrepancy by quietly adding default provisioned throughput to the index, allowing the developer to continue her work while keepign her local migrations in sync with production.
+Instead, by setting `dynamodb_local: true`, this adapter will "ignore" the discrepancy by quietly adding default provisioned throughput to the index, allowing the developer to continue her work while keeping her local migrations in sync with production.

 Not to put too fine a point on it, but attempting to run a migration to add an index with provisioned throughput to an "on-demand" table in production will raise the error